 Clinical practicum requirements

 Practicums or internships play a vital role in RN to MSN programs.
-They provide scholars with invaluable hands-on experience in their future area of expertise.
-Nurse educators are expected to complete teaching practicums that are typically around 100-150 teaching hours, or 3 credits.
+They provide students with invaluable hands-on experience in their future areas of expertise.
+Nurse educators are expected to complete teaching practicums that are typically around 100-150 teaching hours or 3 credits.
 This gives valuable hands-on experience in creating curriculums, setting educational goals and assessing achievement, classroom management, and more.
 Before you enroll in a program, it’s useful to find out where and in what form these teaching practicums take place; some of these hours may be completed within online forums or other online activities.

 RN-to-MSN nurse educator program duration